KnpLabs/KnpUserBundle/Upgrade.md

 This document describes the changes needed when upgrading because of a BC break.
 For the full list of changes, please look at the Changelog file.

-## 1.3.1 to 1.3.2
+## 1.3 to 2.0

 ### User and Group class

-This bundle now registers mappings for the classes in Model directly, instead of having empty extending classes.
-The Entity/User and Document/User and Group classes are deprecated, you should update your User and Group classes to extend the classes found in Model directly.
+This bundle now (registers mappings)[http://symfony.com/doc/master/cookbook/doctrine/mapping_model_classes.html] for the classes in the Model namespace directly, instead of having empty extending classes.
+The User and Group classes in the Entity and Document namespaces are deprecated, you should update your User and Group classes to extend the classes found in `Model`.
-The old classes will stay around for a while and continue to work, but will be dropped for version 2.0.
+The old classes will stay until 2.0 is released stable, but throw deprecated warnings.

 ## 1.2 to 1.3